-These Tweets About Ruth Bader Ginsburg After Kennedy's Retirement Are So Desperate
+Of Course Everyone's Talking About Ruth Bader Ginsburg After Justice Kennedy's Retirement

 Well everyone, it looks like 2018 is continuing to be the most stressful year of my life.
 Since news broke that Supreme Court Justice Anthony Kennedy is stepping down from his role, these tweets about Ruth Bader Ginsburg after Kennedy's retirement prove that the nation is in low-key panic.
 Same, tbh.